dotkernel/queue-documentation/docs/book/v1/server-setup.md

 ### Firewall setup

-In order to add a minimum level of security, a firewall needs to be installed and allows
-connections from outside only to certain ports, from certain IP.
+To add a minimum level of security, a firewall needs to be installed and allow connections from outside only to certain ports, from certain IPs.

 > Firewall setup is not mandatory